karttur/geoimagine/_posts/2018/2018-10-19-setup-regions.markdown

 {% capture foo %}{{page.add_region_categories_v80}}{% endcapture %}
 {% include xml/add_region_categories_v80.html foo=foo %}

-the above xml file is included in <span class='file'>regions_karttur_setup_20181116.txt</span>, and if you set _DefaultRegions_ to _True_ in the main section on <span class='file'>setup_process_regions.py</span> (hidden above) and run the script, you will add the default region categories to the Framework.
+the above xml file is included in <span class='file'>regions_karttur_setup_20181116.txt</span>, and if you set _DefaultRegions_ to _True_ in the main section on <span class='file'>setup_process_regions.py</span> (hidden above) and run the script, the default region categories will be added to the Framework.

 # Adding default regions

 Default regions (at stratum 1 to 11) can be added using either a rectangular area defined from the corner points or from existing polygons.
-The Framework comes with two types of default regions: arbitrary (rectangular) default regions, and the world's continents and countries in two different formats (bounded by the land-sea and including marine areas).
+The Framework comes with two types of default regions: arbitrary (rectangular) default regions, and the world's continents and countries in two different formats (bounded by the land-sea shoreline and including marine areas).
 If you run the module <span class='file'>setup_process_regions.py</span> with _DefaultRegions_ set to _True_ all the default arbitrary regions as well as both formats of global continents and countries are added.

 ## Arbitrary default regions